gawthrop/BondGraphTools-Biomolecular/README.md

 # BondGraphTools-Biomolecular
 This repository contains
-- Extensions to BondGraph tools to support stoichiometric analysis (.py)
+- Extensions to BondGraphTools to support stoichiometric analysis (.py)
 - Tutorials and examples as jupyter notebooks (.ipynb)
 - PDF versions of the notebooks (.pdf).
 These contain a table of contents as well as citations.
 - Graphical bond graphs in SVG (scaleable vector graphics) format (.svg)

+## Tutorials
+Each of the following links displays the notebook using nbviewer.
+The notebook may be run using the binder link in the nbviewer menu.
+- [stoich](https://nbviewer.jupyter.org/github/gawthrop/BondGraphTools-Biomolecular/tree/master/stoich.ipynb): The stoichiometric analysis module
+- [svgBondGraph](https://nbviewer.jupyter.org/github/gawthrop/BondGraphTools-Biomolecular/tree/master/svgBondGraph.ipynb): The module for converting bond graphs in SVG (scaleable vector graphics) format to BondGraphTools format

 ## Examples
 Each of the following links displays the notebook using nbviewer.
 The notebook may be run using the binder link in the nbviewer menu.